 Average Weather for Boating

-North Carolina has a long boating season stretching from March through November.
-Coastal and central areas see warm, humid summers and mild winters.
-Summer highs reach the 80s and 90s, with spring and fall offering ideal weather for time on the water.
+The season runs from March through November.
+Coastal and central areas see warm, humid summers with highs in the 80s and 90s.
+Spring and fall are the most comfortable seasons for extended time on the water.

 55+ Waterfront Communities in North Carolina With Boat Access